Get your South African ID card the easy way

 Is Nedbank issuing IDs now?

-No. Nedbank is simply sub-letting space to the DHA, so that Home Affairs officials can capture biometrics and issue IDs and passports more efficiently.
-Nedbank is not involved in the process in any other way, and you should check with the DHA if you require any further information about the requirements for an ID application.
+No. Nedbank is simply subletting space to the DHA so that their officials can capture biometrics and issue IDs and passports more efficiently.
+We are not involved in the process in any other way, and you must check with the DHA if you need any further information about the requirements for an ID application.

 What happens if I lose my ID card?

-Report it to the police as lost and apply via the DHA for a new card.
-This cost will be for your account.
-You must also budget for the cost of a temporary identity document, should you need one while you wait for the new card.
+Report it to the police as lost and apply to the DHA for a new card.
+You will have to pay the cost.
+You must also budget for the cost of a temporary ID if you are going to need one while you wait for the new card.

 What if I don't have my old ID book and don't remember my ID number?